hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 </p>

-Using another for loop, we will append this cell count information to our generic metadata table, and generate one metadata table for each cell type.
+Using another for loop, we will append this cell count information to our generic metadata table, and thus generate one metadata table specific of each cell type.
+In addition, we need to make sure that for each cell type (cluster), the row names of the metadata table match the column names of the corresponding counts matrix.
+This will be necessary for us to create a DESeq2 object for pseudobulk differential expression analysis later on.

 ```r
 # Creating metadata list